 in the problems.

-The problems in each TPTP-based division are given in increasing order of
+In the TPTP-based divisions the problems are given in increasing order of

 TPTP difficulty rating.

-The problems in the LTB division are given in the natural order
+In the LTB division the problems are given in the natural order

 Batch Specification Files